-Your server will automatically forward your visitors to the subdomain that matches to their city.
+Your server will automatically forward your visitors to the subdomain that matches their city.

 A subdomain is a separate section of your website that functions under the same primary domain name.

-Subdomains give you the freedom of designing a new website, while still using the same domain.
+Subdomains give you the freedom to design a new website while still using the same domain.
 Usually, you can create an unlimited number of subdomains for every domain you own.